 Once again, 27th May is Rachel Carson’s birthday (1907–Spring 1964) we can celebrate by listening to an (11 hrs!) audio of her excellent, compassionate & scientific Silent Spring (1962, e.g. Ref.).
 The cogent arguments & simple explanations are still highly relevant if not most critical as, unlike her birds, the problems of pollution have now come home to roost: We’re the “future generations” she clearly predicted would be most adversely affected by cumulative toxic-synthetic-chemical-carcinogenic-biocides.
 And so it goes…

 When Rachel wrote her book (whilst dying from it), cancer rates were “one in every four” (Ref.).
 Cancer rates in USA at 530.7 new cases per 100,000 people per year in 2018 are now the World’s new high and chances of cancer in your lifetime are >1 in 2.
 Clarifying: “The lifetime risk of cancer for people born since 1960 is >50%.
 Over half of people who are currently adults under the age of 65 years will be diagnosed with cancer at some point in their lifetime” (Ref.).
-And not just older people, in USA it is the leading cause of death by disease of children & adolescents 0-19 years and now, each year (Ref.), based upon % of total population from 2014 census data, rates are:-
+And not just older people, in USA it is the leading cause of death by disease of children & adolescents 0-19 years [this too was already noted by Rachel Carson (1963: 195) – “Today, more American school children die of cancer than from any other disease”].
+Now, each year (Ref.), based upon % of total population from 2014 census data, rates are:-

 - 16 cancer diagnoses per 100,000 children ages 0 to 14 years (19.5%)